 Starting a new student organization at LSUE takes work, determination, vision, and passion, but it is not difficult.
-Whether you know exactly what you want to do or simply have some vague ideas, with the proper guidance from an advisor and the Office of Student Activities, a new student organization can flourish and make a lasting, positive impact on current and future generations of students at LSUE.
+Whether you know exactly what you want to do or simply have some vague ideas, with the proper guidance from an advisor and the Office of Student Affairs, a new student organization can flourish and make a lasting, positive impact on current and future generations of students at LSUE.

 Here is how to start a new student organization.

 You need a minimum of six (6) total students to start an organization.
 Every organization

 needs at minimum two officers: President and Vice President.
 To recruit members,

 you should participate in New Student Orientation and the Information and Resources

 Fairs, which are held during Week of Welcome each Fall and Spring semester.
 You can

 post flyers around with information on how to contact you if students want to get

 involved.
 If you are having difficulty, the Office of Student Affairs will help you

 get the word out to help you recruit members.